Process and methods

 Conceptual or logic models can be useful when developing review questions.

 When developing review questions, it is important to consider what information is needed for any planned economic modelling.
 This might include information about quality of life, rates of, and inequalities in, adverse effects and use of health and social care services.
 In addition, review questions often cover acceptability and accessibility of interventions, and experiences of practitioners or people using services and the public.
 The nature and type of review questions determines the type of evidence that is most suitable (Petticrew and Roberts 2003).
 There are examples of different types of review questions and the type of evidence that might best address them throughout this chapter.
-Developers should consider whether particular review questions might be addressed through analysis of primary data, based on an understanding of the evidence base and different sources available (see section 2.3).
+Developers should consider whether particular review questions might be addressed through analysis of primary data, based on an understanding of the evidence base and different sources available (see the section on stages of scope development in the chapter on the scope).

 A helpful structured approach for developing questions about interventions is the PICO (population, intervention, comparator and outcome) framework (see box 4.1).